Cathy93/yana/README.md

 **Figure 3**: User Experience Flow Diagram

 #### Wireframe Mockup
-The wireframe design around the application was accomplished using FIGMA, which is a online collaboration design tool.
+The wireframe design for the application was accomplished using FIGMA, it being an online collaboration design tool.
 Most of the mockup was designed based on mobile first philosophy.
-Design iteration was performed as could be seen in the following figure.
-The AFTER design sketches were achieved after knowing what sort of required data and the culture significance of the application were identified.
+Design iteration was based on cultural colours and their significant design sketches were identified as seen in the following figure.
 ![wireframe](https://user-images.githubusercontent.com/22834712/28508044-1f15ada8-707b-11e7-874d-e329ab09a008.png)
 **Figure 4**: Wireframe Mockup and Design

 #### Style Guide
 The style guide for this application is simple.
-A total of 6 different colors and one family font were used throughout the mockup design.
+A total of 6 different colors and one family font was used throughout the mockup design.
 Please refer to following figure for detailed style guides.
 ![style](https://user-images.githubusercontent.com/22834712/28508295-60becd00-707d-11e7-9d22-6a209197cc47.png)

 **Figure 5**: Wireframe and Application Style Guide

 #### Project Management
-The project management was executed using Trello Board, Github Organisation and Slack.
-These tools played a big part in holding pieces of the project contribution in together one place and helping the contributors to communicate effectively.
+The project management was executed using Trello Board, Github Organisation for source control and Slack for immediate team collaboration.
+These tools played a big part in holding all the pieces of the project contribution together, all the tools in unison helped the contributors communicate effectively.
 Please refer to following link to view the Trello Board maangement contents. https://trello.com/b/AsPE7dTZ/vacl